campbel/tilt-linkerd-demo/blog/part_2.md

       group: policy.linkerd.io
 ```

-And that's it!
-We've efficiently re-used our inbound route configuration to authorize the bar service to access our baz endpoints.
+That completes our authorization setup!
+We've efficiently reused our inbound route configuration to allow the `bar` service to access our `baz` endpoints without granting it unrestricted access to the server.

-With both authorization policies in place, our services can now communicate securely via gRPC:
+With both authorization policies in place, our services are now communicating securely via gRPC, with proper access controls:

 ![Successful gRPC communication with authorization policies](grpc_success.png)

 ## Conclusions

-In this tutorial, we've enhanced our demo application with gRPC support while leveraging Linkerd's powerful capabilities to simplify the integration process.
-We've seen how Linkerd solves critical challenges with gRPC in Kubernetes, particularly around load balancing and monitoring.
-By implementing Linkerd's authorization policies, we've also secured our services against unauthorized connections, demonstrating how service mesh technology can both improve functionality and strengthen security in modern microservice architectures.
+In this tutorial, we've successfully added gRPC support to our demo application while leveraging Linkerd to make the process smoother.
+We've seen first-hand how Linkerd addresses key challenges with gRPC in Kubernetes environments - particularly load balancing, which would otherwise require custom proxy configurations or client-side changes.
+We've also implemented fine-grained authorization policies to secure our services, showing how a service mesh can enhance both functionality and security without complex code changes.

-The combination of gRPC and Linkerd provides a solid foundation for building high-performance, secure, and observable microservices.
-This approach allows teams to benefit from gRPC's efficiency while addressing its operational challenges through Linkerd's service mesh capabilities.
+The combination of gRPC and Linkerd creates a solid foundation for modern microservices.
+You get all the benefits of gRPC's performance and type safety, while Linkerd handles the operational challenges that would otherwise require significant engineering effort.
+Whether you're building new applications or evolving existing ones, this pairing helps ensure your services are fast, secure, and observable throughout their lifecycle.